-Haley is in Greta’s fifth period.
-She had a lot of questions today, but never found the right moment to ask them.
+Except for the stuff she didn’t notice.
+Like Haley.
+Haley had a lot of questions today, but never found the right moment to ask them.
 She doesn’t like to interrupt.
 A few times, she almost put her hand up, but someone else would start talking before she ever managed to lift it.

 Robert is in that class too.
 He felt like an idiot the whole period—that one kid kept mentioning the Third Reich, and Robert wasn’t 100 percent sure what that was.
 He definitely didn’t want to ask.

 Nadia thought the discussion was dumb—people really oversimplified the whole tragedy.
 But she didn’t want to start any trouble, so she said nothing.

 And Becky and Kyle?
 The super shy ones?
 Naturally, they also stayed quiet.
 Oh, and three other students secretly texted the whole time.
 In fact, in Greta’s class of 28 students, only nine of them actually contributed to that discussion: Four of those were really into it, five commented once.
 The other nineteen just sat there.
 The whole time.
 Really.